pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/5.png)

-Okay...  now attack the Victim machine.
+Okay...
+Now let's send an attack to the victim machine.

 Open your browser to  **http://localhost:4000** and click on the hacker icon.
 This opens an hacker console that is supposed to be used to send some shell commands to the victim.
 And type **hackthis** into the console.